Disco Ball

 Frequently Asked Questions About No Minimum Spend Venues NYC

-What is the lowest minimum spend I can expect at these no-minimum venues?
+What is the lowest minimum spend I can expect across these no-minimum-spend venues in NYC?

-Which of these venues works best for a corporate event or client dinner?
+Which of these venues work best for a private birthday party in Brooklyn?

-Are there any no-minimum venues outside of Manhattan in this collection?
+Are there any no-minimum-spend venues in Manhattan outside of Lower Manhattan?

 Customer Reviews